 Responsibilities may include:

-- Researching, writing and editing essays, teaching activities and other materials corresponding to our upcoming season’s productions
+Researching, writing and editing teaching resources, including essays and teaching activities corresponding to our upcoming season's productions

 CST Education interns will gain experience in several different areas: